The Ultimate Hub for a Healthy Back-to-School: How to Get Parents and Kids Ready for School

 For a deeper dive into healthy snacking, check out Fab Four On the Go: Snacks for School or 18 Healthy After School Snack Ideas

-While we’re on the snacking topic, it’s worth a visit to read this article tailored to parents on How to Quit Snacking and Stop Eating Off Your Kid’s Plate + Tips for back-to-school and busy mom season!
+And while we’re on the snacking topic, it’s worth a visit to read this article tailored to parents on How to Quit Snacking and Stop Eating Off Your Kid’s Plate + Tips for back-to-school and busy mom season!
+Truth is, most of the time, if we’re eating fully nourishing Fab Four meals and tapping into mindful eating, we probably don’t need the bites, sips, and snacks we often (mindlessly) consume.

 Healthy Fab Four School Lunch Box Ideas